jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 - Project 3 - Video Demo

 Please review them before you get deep into your project development.
 For a detailed breakdown of how to excel on the final submission, see the companion document: [Project 3 Expectations Guide](p3_roll_your_own_expectations.md).

+---

+## IX.
+AI Tools & Academic Integrity

+### Academic Integrity Policy

+Using any form of assistance—whether from other people, AI tools, or online sources—without proper disclosure constitutes **academic dishonesty**.
+This includes:

+- Having someone else write code for you
+- Using AI tools (Claude, ChatGPT, GitHub Copilot, Cursor, etc.) to generate code without documenting their use
+- Copying code from classmates, online sources, or previous semesters without attribution

+**If you use AI assistance, you MUST disclose and document it as described below.** Undisclosed AI use will be treated as academic dishonesty and may result in:
+- Being asked to explain your code in detail during office hours
+- Being asked to rewrite sections of code in front of me to demonstrate understanding
+- Potential referral to RIT's Academic Integrity process

+### The Reality of AI in Professional Development

+You've already demonstrated fundamental understanding through Projects 1 and 2.
+At this point in your education, it's appropriate to learn how professional developers use AI tools—because employers increasingly expect this skill.

+**However:** AI is a tool for leverage, not a substitute for understanding.
+In the professional world, you'll need to:
+- Understand architecture and make design decisions (AI can't do this for you)
+- Collaborate with teams and explain technical choices (AI can't attend your meetings)
+- Debug and maintain code over time (AI-generated code you don't understand becomes a liability)
+- Evaluate when AI suggestions are good vs. problematic

+This project is your opportunity to practice using AI as a professional tool while maintaining accountability for your work.

+### AI Usage Requirements

+**ALL students must indicate whether they used AI assistance or not** in their project documentation.

+#### If You Choose NOT to Use AI:
+- Simply indicate "No AI tools used" in your documentation
+- No additional documentation required
+- Standard grading applies

+#### If You Choose to Use AI Tools:

+You may use AI coding assistants (Claude, ChatGPT, GitHub Copilot, Cursor, etc.), BUT you must:

+1. **Declare AI usage in your Proposal**
+   - Indicate you plan to use AI tools
+   - Briefly mention which tools and for what aspects (e.g., "planning to use Claude for complex state management logic")

+2. **Document AI usage in your Final Documentation** using the template provided
+   - Include an "AI Collaboration" section covering:
+     - Which specific AI tools you used (be specific: "ChatGPT-4", "GitHub Copilot", "Claude Sonnet 3.5", etc.)
+     - Which features/components used AI assistance and to what degree
+       - Example: "Used Claude to help structure my Provider pattern - it generated initial boilerplate which I then modified for my specific needs"
+       - Example: "Used GitHub Copilot for autocomplete suggestions while writing repetitive widget code"
+     - Specific examples of prompts or approaches that worked well
+     - What required significant manual intervention or didn't work
+     - What you learned about AI's capabilities and limitations for Flutter development

+3. **Demonstrate Deep Understanding**
+   - Your code comments must explain WHY, not just WHAT
+   - In documentation, explain architectural decisions (not just "the AI suggested it")
+   - Be prepared to explain any part of your code if asked
+   - Understand how different components interact and why you structured things the way you did

+**Important Notes:**
+- Using AI is not a shortcut to better grades or less work
+- The same core requirements apply to everyone
+- The documentation requirement adds work for AI users
+- You must understand and be able to explain ALL code in your project, regardless of who/what wrote it
+- If I suspect undisclosed AI use, you'll be asked to explain your code and potentially rewrite sections to prove understanding

+### What "Understanding Your Code" Means

+Whether you write code yourself or use AI assistance, you must be able to:
+- Explain what each function does and why it's structured that way
+- Describe how state flows through your application
+- Justify architectural decisions ("I used Provider because...")
+- Debug issues and explain what's happening when things break
+- Modify and extend the code for new requirements

+If you can't do these things, you don't understand your code—and that's a problem whether AI wrote it or you copied it from Stack Overflow.

+### Why This Approach?

+This isn't about making your life harder—it's about preparing you for professional development:
+- **Transparency:** In the workplace, you'll need to document decisions and tools used
+- **Understanding:** You can't maintain or debug code you don't understand
+- **Collaboration:** You'll need to explain technical choices to teammates and stakeholders
+- **Professional skills:** Learning to use AI effectively is valuable; hiding that you used it is not

+By requiring disclosure and understanding, I'm teaching you to use AI as a professional tool while maintaining accountability for your work—exactly what employers will expect.

+---